UKEIAM/TrialLlama/README.md

 `pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes` On top of that run `pip install -r requirements.txt` to add project specific requirements.

+## Loading a Base-Model
+Before starting, one needs to load a base model.
+This can be achieved with the `scripts/download_models.py` script, triggered via terminal.
+One simply requries a valid huggingface access token and the correct model name.

 ## Repo structure
 Beside a whole bunch of utils, scripts and data-related files the most important python files are:
 - `scripts/prepare_dataset.py` for preparing the dataset for fine-tuning based on the data provided by TREC Precision Medicine Track Challenge